wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/appSteps/README.md

 ## App Step Modules

-**appSteps** modules share the properties of all MDI/Shiny modules but have a specific purpose of defining one sequential app step listed on the dashboard sidebar.
+**appSteps** share the properties of all MDI/Shiny modules but have a specific purpose of defining one sequential app step listed on the dashboard sidebar.

-In addition to the descriptions below, please see the standard appStep modules for working examples.
+In addition to descriptions below, please see the standard appStep modules for working examples.

 ## appStep UI function

-### Inputs
+### Arguments

-In addition to the standard Shiny 'id' argument, appStep UI functions must take object 'options' as a second input argument:
+In addition to the standard Shiny 'id' argument, appStep UI functions must take object 'options' as a second argument:

 ```
 # appStep module ui function, in myAppStep_ui.R